88-degrees/Book-of-Changes/appendix02s2.md

 5. 'The good fortune of (the subject of) the fifth `NINE`, undivided,' is owing to its correct position and its being in the centre.

 6. 'The representative of penetration is beneath a couch:' -- though occupying the topmost place, his powers are exhausted.
 'He has lost the axe with which he executed his decisions:' -- though he try to be correct, there will be evil.

 <a id="p-340"/>

 <a id="fr_247"/>[LVIII](#fn_247).
-(Two symbols **☱** representing) the waters of a marsh, one over the other, form [**Duì ䷹**](e58591dui.md).
+(Two symbols **☱** representing) the waters of a marsh, one over the other, form [**䷹ Duì**](e58591dui.md).
 The superior man, in accordance with this, (encourages) the conversation of friends and (the stimulus of) their (common) practice.

 1. 'The good fortune attached to the pleasure of (inward) harmony' arises from there being nothing in the conduct (of the subject of the line) to awaken doubt.